MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Hiding fields

-If you're finding it difficult to select fields because of automated detected field suggestions that are incorrect, or fields that are too close to each other, you can click in<!--Via Writing Style Guide.
-If this doesn't work, it can be simply "click" (just not "click on"). --> a selected or suggested field and hide it.
+If you're finding it difficult to select fields because of automated detected field suggestions that are incorrect, or fields that are too close to each other, you can click a selected or suggested field and hide it.
 To show all the hidden fields, select the **Show hidden fields** option that appears at the top as you hide fields.

    > [!div class="mx-imgBorder"]
    > ![Hide fields](media/form-processing-hide-fields.gif "Hide fields")